 Introduction of the area

 Cape Point to Cape Agulhas is a coastal EBSA at the southernmost tip of Africa that includes both benthic and pelagic features, and key links between the terrestrial and marine realms.
 The proposed EBSA extends from the dune base at the back of the shore to depths that are mostly shallower than 150 m.
 The Agulhas and Benguela Currents meet offshore of this EBSA, with the sea surface temperature between Cape Point and Cape Agulhas being generally cooler than that further offshore where the warmer Agulhas current has a greater influence.
 The area is important for many commercially important fish species (e.g., Watermeyer et al., 2016), and forms part of their spawning grounds.
 Consequently, it provides key foraging habitat for numerous top predators, including sharks, whales, seals and seabirds (e.g., Crawford et al., 2008; Pichegru et al., 2010; Best et al. 2015).
-The EBSA also contains important breeding and resting sites for these top predators both on the mainland, in bays and on several islands that are contained within the EBSA (e.g., Best 2000; Underhill et al., 2006; Kirkman et al., 2013).
+The EBSA also contains important breeding and resting sites for these top predators, both on the mainland, in bays and on several islands that are contained within the EBSA (e.g., Best 2000; Underhill et al., 2006; Kirkman et al., 2013).
+Cape Point to Cape Agulhas also includes areas of high productivity formed by relatively rare surf diatom accumulations.
 Given the close proximity of the EBSA to key research institutions, and the rich diversity of key marine species and features in the area, there are many datasets available for the site.
-The EBSA also includes areas of high productivity formed by relatively rare surf diatom accumulations.

 Description of location

 The proposed Cape Point to Cape Agulhas EBSA is located at the coastal tip of Africa, within South Africa’s EEZ.
-It wraps around the tip of Cape Point, extends along the shore to the western end of the terrestrial De Mond Nature Reserve in Struisbaai, just past Cape Agulhas.
-It extends from the dune base to the inner shelf, roughly 40 km offshore.
+It starts just south of Camps Bay, wraps around the tip of Cape Point, extends along the shore to the western end of the terrestrial De Mond Nature Reserve in Struisbaai, just past Cape Agulhas.
+It extends from the dune base to the inner shelf, mostly following the -150m isobath.

 Feature description of the area

-Of the 32 ecosystem types represented in Cape Point to Cape Agulhas, two thirds are threatened, including four Critically Endangered and two Endangered types.
-These are all reef and rocky types, that by implication, support diverse communities that are, in turn, threatened as well.
+Of the 32 ecosystem types represented in Cape Point to Cape Agulhas, two thirds (n=23) are threatened, including one Critically Endangered and eight Endangered and 14 Vulnerable types (Sink et al., 2019).
+By implication, these support biological communities that are also threatened.
 The EBSA forms part of the spawning grounds for many commercially important fish species (e.g., Watermeyer et al., 2016).
-Consequently, it provides key foraging habitat for numerous top predators, including sharks, whales, seals and seabirds (e.g., Crawford et al., 2008; Pichegru et al., 2010; Best et al. 2013), many of which species are also threatened.
-It also contains important breeding and resting sites for top predators, in bays, on the islands and the mainland.
+Consequently, it provides key foraging habitat for numerous top predators, including sharks, whales, seals and seabirds (e.g., Crawford et al., 2008; Pichegru et al., 2010; Best et al. 2013, Kock et al., 2018), many of which species are also threatened.
+It also contains important breeding and resting sites for top predators in bays, on the islands and the mainland.
 For example, it contains island-based (Seal Island, Dyer Island, Geyser Rock) and the only mainland-based (Boulders Beach, Stony Point) colonies of breeding Endangered African penguins (Underhill et al., 2006), and Seal Island, Geyser Rock and Quoin Rock support breeding colonies of Cape fur seals (Kirkman et al., 2013).
 The EBSA may also include areas where southern right whales give birth to and nurse their calves, and possibly mate (Best 2000).

 Secondary attributes of Cape Point to Cape Agulhas support all other EBSA criteria except for Naturalness.
 The EBSA includes relatively rare surf diatom accumulations that are present at a few sites along the South African south coast, and only several other places, globally (Campbell & Bate., 1988, Campbell 1996).
 These surf diatom accumulations fuel sandy beach food webs with particularly high productivity.
 The kelp beds in the adjacent habitat also provide beach-cast kelp wrack, which also creates particularly productive sandy shore systems (e.g., Dugan et al., 2003; Rodil et al., 2018).
 Cape Point represents a biogeographic break between the warm and cold temperate coastal systems (Sink et al., 2012), and thus diversity at this site is comparatively higher than adjacent sites because it includes representatives from both bioregions.
 And finally, the reef and hard ground habitats all support fragile species, that are slow growing and sensitive to disturbance.